Coding-fan-1000/resume/index.markdown

 this is my home page

 # about me
-my name is *Josh* I like umamusume
+my name is *Josh* I am a graphic designer

 # skills
 Good at creating graphic art